Give positive feedback and connect with things you care about.

 Liking Things on Facebook

-Clicking Like under something you or a friend posts on Facebook is an easy way to let someone know that you enjoy it, without leaving a comment.
-Just like a comment though, the fact that you liked it is noted beneath the item.
+Clicking Like below a post on Facebook is an easy way to let people know that you enjoy it without leaving a comment.
+Just like a comment, the fact that you liked the post is visible below it.

-For example, if you click a Like link beneath a friend's video:
+For example, if you click Like below a friend's video:

-- It'll be noted beneath the video that you liked it
+- People who can see the video will be able to see that you liked it

-- A story will be posted to your Timeline that you liked your friend's video
+- A story will be posted on your Timeline that you liked your friend's video

-- Your friend will get a notification that you liked his or her video
+- The person who posted the video will get a notification that you liked it